 Bringing Home a New Sugar Glider: One-Time Costs

 Sugar Gliders have varying initial purchase costs that largely depend on their age.
-Infants typically cost more — expect the Sugar Glider price to be between $200-$500 — whereas adults usually go for around $100-$200.
+Infants typically cost more — expect the Sugar Glider to cost between $200-$500 — whereas adults usually go for around $100-$200.
 It’s important to note that Sugar Gliders are highly social animals, so we highly recommended keeping them in pairs to make sure they are happy.
 This will also help mitigate most unwanted behavior, as they require a great deal of attention and will act out when bored or lonely.

 It’s also important to note that owing a Sugar Glider is illegal in some states, including California and Alaska, and others require a permit, which can also add to the initial costs.
 Be sure to check the laws and regulations in your area to see if you need a permit before buying.